gcaliene/iSpentWhat-API/README.md

 ### Prerequisites

 After cloning proceed to start the api by starting up a local mongo server.
+Recommended to download the client: https://github.com/gcaliene/ispentwhat-client

 ### Installing